 6. Whitewater Rafting

 Just a short drive from Keystone and Breckenridge is some of the best whitewater rafting in the world.
 The Arkansas River runs through Browns Canyon National Monument in Central Colorado, and there are also choices on the Eagle River near Vail and the Blue River.
-Rafting is available from late spring to late fall, and there are a variety of choices depending on your preferences for scenery, activity level, party size, and length of time on the river.
+Rafting is available from late spring to late fall.
+Various choices depend on your preferences for scenery, activity level, party size, and length of time on the river.

 8. Festivals in the Summer